k-duan/rl/README.md

  - `rewards_to_go` looks better by showing a decreasing loss trend (compared with `vanilla` and `discounted_rewards` methods).
 However batch losses are still quite noisy for all three methods.
  - All three methods eventually converge to max episode length.
 However `rewards_to_go` oscillate a little bit while  `discounted` and `vanilla` completely stays at max episode length; their training loss both converge to zero.
 Since the loss is a (reward) weighted sum of negative log likelihood in action space, this indicates the policy model "overfit" the episode samples and becomes "deterministic" policy (outputting 100% or 0% on left/right actions).
  - *TODO: Any other metrics to monitor?*

-6. *TODO: Using value net and advantage estimates*
+## Actor-Critic
- - Fit value net with rewards to go.
+1. Fit value net with rewards to go.
 In the initial attempt, we refactored the code and represent each trajactory using a fixed size sequence length (set to max sequence steps) but paired with a sequence mask.
 This allows a simpler tensor representation.
 The value net quickly converges, however there seems to be an overfitting issue.
 See plot below:

 ![Screenshot 2024-12-16 at 15.33.21.png](plots/Screenshot%202024-12-16%20at%2015.33.21.png)

+The issue here is again about normalization.
+These rewards to go values must be normalized over the batch before fitting the value net.
+After the fix, it took 303 iterations to achieve max episode length (compared to 383 iterations using vanilla `rewards_to_go`)

- - (Bootstrap estimate) Fit value net to `r(s_t,a_t) + v^hat(s_{t+1})`
+2. (Bootstrap estimate) Fit value net to `r(s_t,a_t) + 0.99*v^hat(s_{t+1})`
- - N-step advantage estimates
+3. GAE